 Management and legal counsel have determined that it is "probable" that some legal actions, litigation, tort claims, and environmental and disposal contingencies will result in a loss to the government and the loss amounts are reasonably measurable.
-The estimated liabilities for "probable" cases against the government are \$38.4 billion and \$41.2 billion as of September 30, 2019, and 2018, respectively, and are included in "Other Liabilities" on the Balance Sheet.
+The estimated liabilities for "probable" cases against the government are \$40.1 billion and \$38.4 billion as of September 30, 2020, and 2019, respectively, and are included in "Other Liabilities" on the Balance Sheet.
 For example, the U.S. Supreme Court 2012 decision in Salazar v.
 Ramah Navajo Chapter, and subsequent cases related to contract support costs have resulted in increased claims against the Indian Health Service, which is a component within HHS.
 As a result of this decision, many tribes have filed claims.
 Some claims have been paid and others have been asserted but not yet settled.
 It is expected that some tribes will file additional claims for prior years.
-The estimated amount recorded for contract support costs is \$5.2 billion in fiscal year 2019 and \$4.8 billion in fiscal year 2018.
+The estimated amount recorded for contract support costs is \$5.5 billion in FY 2020 and \$5.2 billion in FY 2019.